Purposes of Processing

 - To send you administrative information regarding rides or training courses you have signed up to, and other correspondence regarding our business dealings with you;

-- With your consent, to link you with other organisations if this is beneficial;
+- With your consent, to link you with other organisations (such as City & Guilds, Weston College and Wheels 2 Work) if this is beneficial;

 - To link or combine user information with other personal data;

-- As we believe necessary or appropriate to comply with applicable laws, lawful requests and legal process, including to respond to requests from public and government authorities, to enforce our Policy, and to protect our rights, privacy, safety or property, and/or that of you or others;
+- As we believe necessary or appropriate to comply with applicable laws, lawful requests and legal processes, including to respond to requests from public and government authorities, to enforce our Policy, and to protect our rights, privacy, safety or property, and/or that of yours or others;

 - To enhance and improve the services we provide;